Last will and testament

 Appraisals and Determining Value

 The value of the deceased person's assets on the date of death must be determined to provide an accurate account of the estate.
 This is usually accomplished through evaluating account statements and appraisals to determine monetary value.
 A comprehensive list of the deceased person's property and personal effects will then be submitted to the court.
-This report will state each asset's value as well as how the appraiser arrived at the respective value.
+This report will state each asset's value and how the appraiser arrived at the respective value.

 Determining and Informing Creditors